bergesinstitute/grafmethodenglish/book-1-unit-2.md

     but [bʌt] - pero

 *And* se pronuncia de dos maneras.
-Cuando enfatizamos la palabra, pronunciamos la A [æ], pero cuando está dentro de una frase tendemos a pronunciar la A como [ə].
+Cuando enfatizamos la conjunción, pronunciamos la A [æ], pero en la mayoría de los casos tendemos a pronunciar la A como [ə].

 *I am from Madrid and Laura is from Barcelona.*